alexrogers823/alexrogers823/README.md

 Only the magic of code, fueled by my dedication to learn it, could help me break into tech.
 And when my world needed it the most, it came.
 A couple years passed and my dream became a reality, a life as a software engineer.
-And although my dedication and motivation is great, I have a lot to learn before I'm ready to master any langauge.
+And although my dedication and motivation is great, I have a lot to learn before I master any langauge.
 But I believe I can master them all..._

 ---